 Every year Toi Ohomai Institute of Technology publishes an Annual Report detailing its financial performance and key facts.

-- Falling domestic student enrolments impacted our revenue as we continued to improve our financial performance – once again increasing our cash operating surplus and reducing our operating deficit when compared to our 2020 budget and 2019 results.
+- Falling domestic student enrolments impacted our revenue as we continued to improve our financial performance, once again increasing our cash operating surplus and reducing our operating deficit when compared to our 2020 budget and 2019 results.

-- 91 per cent of employers are satisfied or very satisfied that Toi Ohomai meets their needs.
+- More than 91 per cent of students were satisfied with their Toi Ohomai experience.